 The SmartVac II system shares all these befenits as well.

 This is easily done by attaching a Top Plate to the vacuum chuck surface and milling a gasket groove just inside the part's perimeter.
 Any through holes in the part need to have gaskets around them so the vacuum isn't lost when a cutter breaks through the bottom surface of the part.
 If the finished part has very thin features (imagine cutting out the letter O), consider leaving .002" to .005" of material at the bottom (the inside of the O) to maintain a larger vacuum area.
 Depending on the material, you should be able to easily peel out the center section by hand.

-For all sizes of gasket, the groove width should be 95% of the gasket diameter.
-The groove depth should be 75% of the gasket diameter.
-This means our 1/8" gasket should have a width of .118" and a minimum depth of .094".
-The same formula for a 1/4" gasket comes out to .238" wide and .188" deep.
+For all sizes of gasket, the groove width should be 95% of the nominal gasket diameter.
+The groove depth should be 75-80% of the nominal gasket diameter.
+This means our 1/8" gasket should have a width of .118" and a depth of .094"-.100".
+The same formula for a 1/4" gasket comes out to .238" wide and .188"-.200" deep.
 For best results, add at least a .015" chamfer to the top of the groove.
 The material has a foam core and should compress into the groove and never get pinched between the bottom of the part and top of the chuck.

 Yes!
-The SmartVac II is perfectly suited to handle large parts.
+The SmartVac is perfectly suited to handle large parts.
 Multiple bases can be setup adjacent to each other using a Twin Base Kit.
-This kit contains everything needed to chain multiple bases together and operated by one VCU.
+This kit contains everything needed to chain multiple bases together and operated by one VPU.

 All of our products are sold direct.
 This allows us to keep prices low and to establish a close relationship with our customers to provide the best applicaton advice possible.
 Click here to order online or give us a call to place an order at (800) 352-2894.
 We accept all major credit cards and company checks.